white-jacob-dev/mirror/README.md

 A visually appealing landing page that displays the soccer team Barcelona FC's next game data in my current time-zone, fetched from their website at https://www.fcbarcelona.com/en/, so that I no longer need to look up game times.

-This project was a personal test of my vanilla JS web skills and includes fetching data using puppeteer to fetch dynamic data from the web, and a completely vanilla implementation of a complex dark mode toggle animation
+This project was a personal test of my vanilla JS web skills and includes fetching data using puppeteer to get dynamic data from the web, and a completely vanilla implementation of a complex dark mode toggle animation

 ## Installation